Cruinniú na nÓg 2020- Create Your Own Musical 22nd - 26th Jun 2020

 Please provide participant’s name and age as well as the guardian’s postal and e mail addresses when booking.

-Some info on Shauna Carrick our Song Writer and Musical Director and our Script Writer: Alison Dennan.
+Some info on Shauna Carrick our Song Writer & Musical Director and our Dramaturg & Creative Director, Alison Dennan.

 Shauna is an Irish composer and musical director.
 Her passion for musical theatre and telling authentic Irish stories has led her to creating her own works in Dublin and overseas in the UK and USA.